From April 2024 Cash Basis Accounting for Income Tax is standard for Unincorporated Businesses, with an opt out back to Accruals Accounting.

 Cash v Accruals Accounting – VAT

-Cash accounting means transactions are reported for VAT according to the date they are paid or received.
+Cash Accounting means transactions are reported for VAT according to the date they are paid or received.

-Accruals accounting, also known as invoice accounting, for VAT means transactions are reported by reference to the date of the invoice.
+Accruals Accounting, also known as Invoice Accounting, for VAT means transactions are reported by reference to the date of the invoice.
 This is the default for VAT accounting.

 If you use the Flat Rate Scheme then you will automatically be using a form Cash Accounting.